 Technical Evaluation

-Architecture, deployment models, security controls, compliance mapping, and an honest comparison against alternatives.
-Everything a CTO, CISO, or Head of IT needs for due diligence.
+Architecture, deployment models, security controls, and an honest comparison against alternatives.
+Everything a CTO or Head of IT needs for due diligence.

 Architecture

-CompleteFlow separates concerns into four layers.
-Each layer has a well-defined interface and can be modified, replaced, or extended without affecting the others.
-This is not a monolith with "modular" in the marketing copy.
-The layers are independently deployable and independently testable.
+CompleteFlow separates AI agents, workflow execution with document processing, governance, and infrastructure into independent layers.
+Each has a well-defined interface and can be modified or extended without affecting the others.

 Governance Layer